The Alliance (The Office): Plot

-Although time has dragged on, the downsizing rumors at Dunder Mifflin have not ceased.
-Dwight Schrute (Rainn Wilson) feels particularly threatened by the impending crisis, and, in an act of desperation, forms an alliance with his office nemesis Jim Halpert (John Krasinski).
-Jim sees the alliance as an opportunity with great potential and agrees as a lark.
-He immediately enlists Pam Beesly (Jenna Fischer)'s help in the situation.
-The two continue to perform a series of office pranks at the expense of Dwight.
+Dwight Schrute feels threatened by the downsizing rumors at Dunder Mifflin, and forms an alliance with co-worker Jim Halpert.
+Jim agrees as a lark.
+He enlists Pam Beesly's help with a series of office pranks at the expense of Dwight.

-Meanwhile, Michael Scott (Steve Carell) tries to boost morale in the office by having an office birthday party for Meredith Palmer (Kate Flannery), even though her birthday is a month away.
+Michael Scott tries to boost morale in the office by having an office birthday party for Meredith Palmer, even though her birthday is a month away.
 Michael agonizes over writing the perfect greeting in her birthday card.
-In the end, his joke (and subsequent rejected ones) fall flat and ruins the party.
-At the same time, Oscar also gets him to donate money to his nephew's cerebral palsy walk-a-thon, which Michael accidentally overcontributes to in an effort to look like a good boss.
+He resorts to a joke about the rumored downsizing, which causes everyone to worry about the downsizing, the very thing Michael launched the party in order to avoid.
+Oscar gets him to donate money to his nephew's cerebral palsy walk-a-thon.
+Not knowing what a walk-a-thon is, Michael pledges per mile what he intended as a one-time donation.
+Jim points out Michael's mistake to him, but Oscar refuses to let Michael revise or take back his pledge.

-At the end of the day, after a breakthrough in his pranks on Dwight, Jim giddily grabs Pam's hand in an attempt to explain what has just happened.
-However, Pam's fiancé Roy Anderson (David Denman) catches this and sees it as an attempt by Jim to make a move on Pam.
-Jim tries to convince Roy that it was just "office pranks" and asks Dwight to back him up, but he simply denies any involvement leaving Jim awkwardly embarrassed.
-Dwight reveals that he had no problems betraying Jim, despite the fact that he recently fell into one of Jim's tricks.
+Jim giddily grabs Pam's hand as he explains that he has persuaded Dwight to go undercover at the Stamford branch.
+Pam's fiancé Roy Anderson catches this and sees it as Jim making a move on Pam.
+Jim explains to Roy that he was pranking Dwight and asks Dwight to back him up, but Dwight simply denies any involvement leaving Jim looking guilty.
+Dwight claims to the documentary crew that he proposed the alliance with Jim as a plan for this betrayal from the beginning.